-"Edinburgh, 19th July, 1845.
+' EDINBURGH, 19th July 1845.

-"Dear Sir, -I have examined the structure of the fossil wood which you found in the Old Red Sandstone at Cromarty, and have no hesitation in stating, that the reticulated texture of the transverse sections, though somewhat compressed, clearly indicates a coniferous origin; but as there is not the slightest trace of a disc to be seen in the longitudinal sections parallel to the medullary rays, it is impossible to say whether it belongs to the Pine or Araucarian division.
-I am, &c.,
+'DEAR SIR, -I have examined the structure of the fossil-wood which you found in the Old Red Sandstone at Cromarty, and have no hesitation in stating, that the reticulated texture of the transverse sections, though somewhat compressed, clearly indicates a coniferous origin; but as there is not the slightest trace of a disk to be seen in the longitudinal sections parallel to the medullary rays, it is impossible to say whether it belongs to the pine or araucarian division.-I am, etc.

-"WILLIAM NICOL."
+' WILLIAM NICOL.'

-It will be seen that Mr. Nicol failed to detect what I now deem the discs of this conifer, - those stippled markings to which I have referred, and which the engraver has indicated in no exaggerated style, in one of the longitudinal sections (b) of the wood-cut given above.
-But even were this portion of the evidence wholly wanting, we would be left in doubt, in consequence, not whether the Old Red lignite formed part of a true gymnospermous tree, but whether that tree is now represented by the pines of Europe and America, or by the araucarians of Chili and New Zealand.
-Were I to risk an opinion in a department not particularly my province, it would be in favor of an araucarian relationship.
+It will be seen that Mr. Nicol failed to detect what I now deem the disks of this conifer,-those stippled markings to which I have referred.
+But even were this portion of the evidence wholly wanting, we would be left in doubt, in consequence, not whether the Old Red lignite formed part of a true gymnospermous tree, but whether that tree is now represented by the pines of Europe and America or by the araucarians of Chili and New Zealand.
+Were I to risk an opinion in a department not particularly my province, it would be in favour of an araucarian relationship.